JuliaHealth/NeuroAnalyzer.jl/README.md

 Complete NeuroAnalyzer documentation is available in [Markdown](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/master/Documentation.md) and [HTML](https://neuroanalyzer.org/docs/index.html).

 Tutorial introducing NeuroAnalyzer functions is [here](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/master/Tutorial.md).
-More tutorials and FAQ are available at [neuroanalyzer.org](https://neuroanalyzer.org)
+More tutorials and FAQ are available at [https://neuroanalyzer.org](https://neuroanalyzer.org)

-Changelog and commit details are [here](https://codeberg.org/AdamWysokinski/NeuroAnalyzer.jl/src/master/Changelog.md).
+Changelog and commit details are available at [https://neuroanalyzer.org/changelog.htm](https://neuroanalyzer.org/changelog.html).

+## What's next

+This [roadmap](https://neuroanalyzer.org/roadmap.html) of the future developments of NeuroAnalyzer is not complete and not in any particular order.

 ## Performance